This article will help you:

 - If the Custom Dimension you want to integrate your Optimizely experiment with is listed on this tab (the 'dimension number' is shown in the Index column), then you can just take note of the name for that Dimension and don't need to add one.

 - If the Custom Dimension is not listed on this tab, you'll need to create a new Custom Dimension for use with Optimizely.
 To do this, click the New Custom Dimension button and give the New Dimension a name and a Scope.
-Optimizely strongly recommends using the Session level scoping, which is defined by Google as "value is applied to all hits in a single session."
+For more information on the recommended scope, see the "Note" box below:

 If you do this, just be cautious of reusing Custom Dimensions in Google Analytics, and for consistency between Google Analytics and Optimizely's Results page, set the Google Analytics reporting range to the duration that your experiment ran.